yashLadha/serverless-session/README.md

-# Serverless Session - Basic Setup
+# Serverless Session -  Logic

-This is a basic aws-python3 lambda function setup by serverless.
+In this part we will create a basic lambda function that uglifies text passed in request body